shubhampal98/task-manager-api/readme.md

-## A simple REST API with authentication which can create users and create tasks.
+## A Simple REST API with authentication which can create users and create tasks.

 ## Server